 |

 As to style, Gegoux was among the realist school; he painted what he saw.
-Faced with the need to earn a living, he also painted what he thought would sell.
+Also a pragmatist, he painted what he thought would sell.
 From the beginning Gegoux would paint what the customers wanted.
 He saw a potential market for portraits copied from photographs and he moved to meet the demand.
-In his Lightning Brush Copying Company advertisements in 1879, Gegoux offered to rescale or resize the copied portraits to the patron's desires.
-There was occasional tragedy among portrait subjects.
-One such example was Leon Talcott who died only a few years after having his portrait done for his mother.
-Gegoux had sharpened his eye during a one year apprenticeship as a photograph retoucher in Lowville.
-It was therefore natural that he started by copying photographs using a free hand style with crayons.
-During these early years at Carthage, Gegoux added oil paints to his skills and also pastel colors.
+Gegoux continued to exhibit his work at the local fairs, primarily for advertising but he often took home prize money.
+(2.016) There was occasional tragedy among portrait subjects.
+Many portrait subjects were painted posthumously.
+But also some subjects would die shortly after their portraits.
+One such example was Leon Talcott, who died only a few years after having his portrait done for his mother.
+(2.040) During his Carthage years, Gegoux added oil paints to his skills and also pastel colors.
 By 1877 both his crayons and his oils were attracting attention.
 Colored crayon, also known as pastel, produced an aspect to portraits that photographers would not be able to reproduce for many decades.
-One example is Gegoux's life-size pastel portrait of Rev. Gardner Baker was exhibited at the Methodist & Episcopal Conference in April 1879.
-The popular and revered Reverend had died prior to the conference, but through Gegoux's portrait his imagine presided over the affair.
-One of the chief successes of Gegoux consists in reproducing portraits of deceased persons.
+One example is Gegoux's life-size pastel portrait of Rev. Gardner Baker, which was exhibited at the Methodist & Episcopal Conference in April 1879.
+The popular and revered Reverend had died prior to the conference, but through Gegoux's portrait his imagine presided over the affair even in death.
+(2.036) One of Gegoux's chief successes consists in reproducing portraits of deceased persons.
 We refer to the portrait of a child of Mr. Frank Weller, of Carthage, made after death, which was a marvel for its life-like appearance.
 Another was a child who died at the age of seven years, but the parents had no picture other than a small photograph taken while at the age of four.
 The family desired a crayon portrait to represent the child at the age of seven years.
 Gegoux undertook the task.
-Posthumous portraiture became a mainstay of Gegoux's business.
-Much of the news from these early years in Carthage describe his portraits of deceased subjects.
+(2.044) Posthumous portraiture became a mainstay of Gegoux's business.
+Much of the news from his years in Carthage describes his portraits of deceased subjects.
 Gegoux worked both from life but also from death; he would accept the commission.
 Many times the patron would have only a small photograph or perhaps a picture of the corpse in the coffin.
 Gegoux also aged the subject as desired by the patron.
 During his career, Gegoux traveled throughout northern New York.
+In this chapter we find news from the St. Lawrence to Utica.
 From his studio in Carthage, Gegoux would spend some weekends in Lowville to maintain his relationships there.
-He did mail order portraits from a Brooklyn customer.
+He did mail order portraits for a Brooklyn customer.
 Gegoux also visited New York City for about ten days in late January and early February of 1879.
-Many notable local persons were portrayed by Gegoux.
-For example, Mrs. Isaac Huntington who operated a woman's clothing store in Watertown; Jesse Willes a Carthage postman; Mr. Manville editor of the Lowville Democrat; Rev. Mr. Granberry pastor of the Episcopal church, of Carthage; Warren Salmons, his wife and daughter the largest land holders in Lewis County at that time; Mr. John Sherman founder of the Watertown YMCA; and the father of Nettie Hewitt a highly praised local singer.
-Some more detailed will be provided below. |
+(2.029) Many more notable local persons were portrayed by Gegoux.
+In this chapter we find Warren Salmons, his wife and daughter, among the largest land holders in Lewis County at that time; Henry A. Haberer, brother of the Carthage merchants; Rev. M. D. Kinney, pastor of the Utica M. E. church; Mr. G. H. W. Harter, businessman of Copenhagen; Rev. Granberry, pastor Carthage Episcopal church; Mr. John Sherman, founder of the Watertown YMCA; and the father of Nettie L. Hewitt, she was a highly praised local singer. |

 ||||||||||||||||||||||||||||||||